semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 # TODO

-- Set the proper date (modified : xxxx)
+- Set the proper date (modified: xxxx)
 - Create the queries files
-- :
+-:
 - Insert data into indexing json highlighter

 # ELASTICSEARCH ALWAYS PAYS HIS DEBTS

 Welcome back !
 First of all, if you're new to Elasticsearch and/or you don't feel comfortable with the basics of Elasticsearch, I advise you to read our first article about Elasticsearch.
-You can find it here : [http://reputationvip.io/elasticsearch-is-coming](http://reputationvip.io/elasticsearch-is-coming).
+You can find it here: [http://reputationvip.io/elasticsearch-is-coming](http://reputationvip.io/elasticsearch-is-coming).

-From the title, you may have guessed that this set of article if following a guideline : Game Of Thrones.
+From the title, you may have guessed that this set of article if following a guideline: Game Of Thrones.
 In this article, there is no spoilers about the TV show nor the books.

 **Well, let's go !**